 "We have traditionally built everything we do here within the company, but i-D was perfect as a partner to launch a play into fashion," Creighton told The Guardian, “What i-D has not necessarily done, by accident or design, is move into the digital area in a big way."
 Creighton does not see the deal as a typical merger and acquisition, instead he describes it as a "partnership with creative talent".

 He told The Guardian there is the possibility that i-D's print circulation may increase following Vice's model.
 I-D is printed in the UK and distributed internationally; Vice has a number of editorial offices internationally and 24 editions.

 "The magazine will stay paid, although a highly targeted free circ is not out of the equation.
 Online will be free, but we will not be driving commerce through traditional CPM [cost per thousand] based ads, we will work with appropriate brand partners on content and other special campaigns.
 We need to create a user experience on web, mobile [and] app that is premium."

 Creighton is based in New York, although the company has outposts in 34 countries around the world.
-Creighton previously worked at i-D. Creighton joined VICE in 2001, as well as founding its first UK operation he has lead its expansion into 17 global markets.
-In 2010, he moved from London to VICE's Brooklyn headquarters to head up the company globally.
+Creighton previously worked at i-D. Creighton joined Vice in 2001, and in addition to founding its first UK operation he has led the publisher's expansion into 17 global markets.
+In 2010, he moved from London to Vice's Brooklyn headquarters to head up the company globally.